 Yesterday was a long and busy day.
 One of the towers I'm responsible has white strobe lights.
 This carries some advantages; since the lights run day and night, you don't have to paint the tower the usual red and white bands and can match the paint color to the surrounding structures.

-Until recently, it has also carried some disadvantages: the strobe fixture itself is an overgrown version of a professional photographer's flash: a strobe tube a foot and a half long and an array of electronics to light it up (and different intensities depending on sky illumination), time the flashes and keep them in sync with the other strobes, and to monitor and communicate the status of all that.
+Until recently, it has also carried some disadvantages: the strobe fixture itself is an overgrown version of a professional photographer's flash: a strobe tube a foot and a half long and an array of electronics to light it up (at different intensities depending on sky illumination), time the flashes and keep them in sync with the other strobes, and to monitor and communicate the status of all that.
 Operating several hundreds feet in the air means it is exposed to the full range of weather -- and producing the high voltages needed to make the thing flash generates copious amounts of ozone.
 Electrical contacts that switch brightness levels arc and pit; exposed metal corrodes.
 Wires and circuit-board traces eventually melt away into smears of green-blue slime.
 The normal life of a strobe fixture is twenty-five years.
 These were installed in 1981.
 I've been keeping them going (with the help of a succession of skilled tower climbers) since 1987.

 Yeah, I'm pretty good.
+So are the tower guys.
 But nobody outruns rust.
 And nobody outruns technological obsolescence.
 These strobes lost manufacturer support fifteen years ago, and FAA rules mandate only OEM parts can be used to keep them running.
 There's a thriving cottage industry of what I am sure are New Old Stock and refurbished used parts.
 I'm sure of it because I have had to be: there was no budget to replace the old strobes and you can't just turn 'em off and hope the FAA doesn't notice.

 Over a decade ago, the first solid-state tower strobe systems came on the market.
 It's a sealed-up widget, no user-serviceable parts inside.
 They were fiendishly expensive, but came with a warranty good for the normal life of the system.
-An they got a little less expensive every year.
+And they got a little less expensive every year.
 Meanwhile, the cost of sending someone up the tower to do work kept going up, over a thousand dollars per technician: they have to be trained and insured, and fitted out with the right safety equipment.
-(You can thank the cellphone industry for this: they kept hiring the lowest bidders and those crew kept having accidents, often fatal, and every time, local, state and Federal governments made moves intended to increase safety.
+(You can thank the cellphone industry for this: they kept hiring the lowest bidders and those crews kept having accidents, often fatal, and every time, local, state and Federal governments made moves intended to increase safety.
 Now the low bidders are very nearly as safe as the best crews always were, so there's that.
 Also, fewer dead guys, which I do count as a win.)

 The converging lines of old, worn-out strobe lights, falling hardware prices and increasing costs of getting anyone up there to swap out parts several times a year finally crossed this year.
 We got on the wait list and this week, a crew has been hard at work on our strobed tower, taking down the old stuff and putting up the new.